PretendoNetwork/nintendo-wiki/docs/pia/protocols/monitoring-data.md

 ## Monitoring Data Header
 As described above, the message payload starts with a monitoring data header.
 Each monitoring data structure starts with a monitoring data header as well.
 The flags field is always 0xFC in the first monitoring data header, and 0xFF in all other monitoring data headers.

-In the first monitoring data header, the payload size indicates the size of the compressed payload.
+In the first monitoring data header, the payload size indicates the size of the compressed payload *after* the payload has been decrypted.
 In all other monitoring data headers, the payload size indicates the size of the structure, including the monitoring data header itself.

 | Offset | Size | Description                       |
 | ------ | ---- | --------------------------------- |